Afternoon Delight, Tomatoes, Homegrown and Full of Summer

-The calendar turns to June and people’s tongues start hanging for a real, vine-ripened, homegrown tomato.
+The calendar turns to June and people’s tongues start hanging for a real, vine-ripened, homegrown tomatoes.
 Anyone who has lived in the Northeast for more than a few growing seasons KNOWS that you will NOT find a local tomato in June, but we can hope… and crave… and dream a little.

 We farmers aren’t immune to the siren song of the Love Apple either.
 Why ‘love apple’, you ask?
 It is, according to Food Lover’s Companion, “a tomato moniker that originated in the 16th century when tomatoes from North Africa were known in Italy as pomo dei Mori, “apples of the Moors.”
 That was transliterated to the French pomme d’amour . . . “love apple.””
 Tomatoes were also reputedly aphrodisiacs, and the French translation of pomme d’amour seemed to fit for that reason as well!